 If you’re thinking that by the time you’re set to retire that the laws will have already changed so that retirees will have more money, you’re only deluding yourself.
 Increasing SSS contributions and benefits is a politically fraught issue.
 Even calls to increase benefits for an additional Php 1,000 a month become subject of intense political wrangling and debate.
 Do you really want to spend the rest of your life worrying whether or not politicians will agree to give you an extra 1,000 or 2,000 a month?
 Is this the kind of shit you want to be thinking about in your old age?
 Click To Tweet

 If you’re a government employee, you may be better off in retirement than those who were in the private sector.
 Government employees have to contribute a higher percentage of their monthly salary towards retirement, with employees paying 9 percent and the government paying 12 percent, totaling to 21 percent.
 Because of this, government employees can have higher monthly pensions than their counterparts in the private sector.

-Unlike the Php 10,900 maximum pension that SSS retirees can receive, GSIS retirees do not have a maximum limit on their monthly pension.
-So the higher your salary is when you retire, the higher your pension will be, unlike for private sector workers where they cap the maximum salary credit at Php 16,000.
+Unlike SSS retirees, GSIS retirees do not have a maximum limit on their monthly pension.
+So the higher your salary is when you retire, the higher your pension will be.

 We’re all ballers here so I assume that if you’re working in government, you’re projected to at least will have a salary grade of 24 or 25 (it seems to be the realistic intersection between high-performing staff and officers, according to friends in public service).
 So let’s say that you served in government for 30 years and you retired as a say, director of a government agency with a salary grade of 25, your retirement benefits will computed thus: